-Module 5: Deaf-blindness
+Unit 5: Deaf-blindness

-- 5.1 Definition, causes, classification, prevalence and characteristics of deaf-blindness - 5.2 Effects and implications of deaf-blindness on activities of daily living & education - 5.3 Screening, Assessment, Identification & interventional strategies of deaf-blindness

-5.4 Fostering early communication development: Methods, assistive devices and practices including AAC
+- 5.1 Definition, causes, classification, prevalence and characteristics of deaf-blindness - 5.2 Effects and implications of deaf-blindness on activities of daily living & education - 5.3 Screening, Assessment, Identification & interventional strategies of deaf-blindness - 5.4 Fostering early communication development: Methods, assistive devices and practices including AAC

-5.5 Addressing orientation, mobility & educational needs of students with deaf-blindness

-Hands on tasks for Notional hours(Any Two): 30 hrs10 Marks
+5.5 Addressing orientation, mobility & educational needs of students with deaf-blindness Hands on tasks for Notional Hours: (Any Two): 30 hours 10 marks

-- 1. Develop an educational program for a pre-school child with visual/hearing impairment - 2.
-Observe of a child with deaf-blindness and submit report - 3.
-Prepare community awareness posters for sensorial disability - 4.
-Interact with 3 Deaf adults and reflect upon their preferences about communication methods - 5.
-Make a poster on positive attitude towards sensory impairments. - 6.
-Make a check list for identifying low vision in primary classes

-7. Do websearch on deafblindness and write an essay on strategies for developing daily living skills.
+- 1. Interact with 3 Deaf adults and reflect upon their preferences about communication methods - 2.
+Make a poster on positive attitude towards sensory impairments. - 3.
+Make a check list for identifying low vision in primary classes - 4.
+Do websearch on deafblindness and write an essay on strategies for developing daily living skills.